 Note 1 - Variable pay is a non-consolidated payment based on performance.
+This had not been agreed at the point that the accounts were compiled for 2019/20 and no estimate has been included.

 Note 2 - The Programme Director was a new post in 2018/19.
 The post holder took up his duties on 5 November 2018.